JulianKarrer/keyswahili/assets/splash_screens/readme.txt

 <link rel="apple-touch-startup-image" media="screen and (device-width: 430px) and (device-height: 932px) and (-webkit-device-pixel-ratio: 3) and (orientation: landscape)" href="splash_screens/iPhone_15_Pro_Max__iPhone_15_Plus__iPhone_14_Pro_Max_landscape.png">
 <link rel="apple-touch-startup-image" media="screen and (device-width: 744px) and (device-height: 1133px) and (-webkit-device-pixel-ratio: 2) and (orientation: portrait)" href="splash_screens/8.3__iPad_Mini_portrait.png">
 <link rel="apple-touch-startup-image" media="screen and (device-width: 834px) and (device-height: 1210px) and (-webkit-device-pixel-ratio: 2) and (orientation: landscape)" href="splash_screens/11__iPad_Pro_M4_landscape.png">

- 3. Don't want to bother with these meta tags and images?
-Sign up to progressier.com for a one-liner version.